 Carson Cooman, who gave encouragement and good advice at an early stage;

-Jin Kyung Lim, who gave the first performances and provided me with critical feedback, beginning when I'd written only about 1/3 of the music;
+Jin Kyung Lim, who gave the first performances and provided me with significant feedback, beginning when I'd written only about 1/3 of the music;

 Svante Linusson and Arnfinn Röste, who flew with me when I first visited the Music College in Piteå, Sweden;

-Stephen Malinowski, who converted my handwritten manuscript into a beautifully typeset document, and provided video track #1;
+Stephen Malinowski, who converted my handwritten manuscript into a beautifully typeset document, and has been planning video track #4;

-Jan Overduin, an “early adopter” who immediately understood my goals and has become my partner in refining the score;
+Jan Overduin, an “early adopter” who immediately understood my goals, then became my partner in refining the score, and brilliantly interpreted it on Organ Acusticum and the First United Kney organ at its première performances;

-Although the music is still being refined, here are the latest performance-oriented scores for the complete work, as of 13 July 2017.
+Here are the latest performance-oriented scores for the complete work, as of 08 August 2018.
 I've also included scans of my original handwritten manuscript, as it existed on 16 September 2016, in case you want to psych out what I had in mind as I was formulating the music.

 Note: These PDF files are designed to work best on 11×17 (ledger size) paper, if your printer supports it.

-When I prepared the experimental audio recordings above, on the two-manual Casavant organ at First Lutheran Church in Palo Alto, I used general pistons on eight levels of that organ's memory.
+I wanted to make sure that this music could be performed adequately on medium-size organs, as well as world-class instruments such as Organ Acusticum.
+So I carried out detailed experiments on the two-manual Casavant organ at First Lutheran Church in Palo Alto, where I used general pistons on eight levels of that organ's memory.
 Here are complete details of the Casavant registrations.

-Here also are complete details of the Woehl registrations that I used when recording Chapter 1 at Studio Acusticum, as well as some ideas for Woehl registrations in the other chapters.
+For the record, here also are complete details of the Woehl registrations that I used when recording Chapter 1 at Studio Acusticum in January 2017, as well as some ideas for Woehl registrations in the other chapters.
+(Jan Overduin made significant improvements later.)

 And here's an inverse dictionary, showing verse-by-verse which textual motifs were translated.